Build a SvelteKit Markdown Blog

 Posts

-Things are coming together! 💪
+Things are coming together. 💪

-Showing A Single Post
+Rendering A Single Post

-Instead of doing routes/post/+page.md|svelte for every post I’m going to use a dynamic route routes/[slug]/+page.svelte that’s going to slurp up the post based on the slug.
+Creating a route for every post would be annoying, so I’m going to use a dynamic route like routes/[slug]/+page.svelte that’s going to slurp up the post based on the [slug] in the URL.

 src/routes/[slug]/+page.ts